phird/myClinic/README.md

 if you get any bugs or issue feel free to let me know by creating issue on GITHUB 🙏🏻

 ## version-log
+ - 0.8.3 <br />
+  -- Login Handle <br />
+     change from localStorage into cookie
  - 0.8.2 <br />
   -- event on calendar can click to add an event <br />
      able to clcik on calendar to open modal